adamgrime/news-backend-project/README.md

 # 1. Introduction

 I have created this Northcoders news API as my backend project during my time on the [Northcoders](https://www.northcoders.com/) 13 week Javascript bootcamp.
+This API has been created to provide data for my [front end project](https://github.com/adamgrime/nc-news).

 This is a PSQL database hosted via Heroku which you can visit following this link: https://ag-nc-news.herokuapp.com/